evanfrang/arxbot/README.md

 I wanted to use a hybrid search system which combines the best of lexical search (exact matches) and vector search (semantic i.e. meanings).
-I couldn’t get the vector search (Specter 2) to work well on titles and abstracts so I am currently just using BM25 for semantic search.
+I couldn’t get the vector search (Specter 2) to work well on titles and abstracts so I am currently just using BM25 for a sparse lexical search.

 ### LLM model